...

 Plastic parts created with injection molding

-Plastic injection molding is a widely used process for manufacturing high-volume plastic parts.
+Plastic injection molding is a commonly used manufacturing process for producing high-volume plastic parts.
 It involves melting plastic granules and injecting them into a mold to form a specific shape.

 This method is highly efficient for mass production, allowing for the creation of intricate and consistent designs.
 It’s essential for industries ranging from automotive to consumer goods.
 The following are the common Plastic Injection Molding Materials